Unboxed-Software/solana-course/content/token22-in-the-client.md

 Lastly, `index.ts` has a `main` function that creates a connection to the specified cluster and calls `initializeKeypair`.
 This `main` function is where we'll end up calling the rest of our script once we've written it.

 ### 3. Create legacy and Token22 mints

-When creating tokens, the only thing you need to worry about is pointing your code to the correct Token program.
-If you want to create tokens using the legacy Token program, you need to ensure that you point to that program. if you want to create using the Token22 program you need to ensure that you point to the Token22 program.

-Fortunately, the `spl-token` package makes it easy to do this.
-It provides both the `TOKEN_PROGRAM_ID` and `TOKEN_2022_PROGRAM_ID` constants and all of its helper functions for creating and minting tokens take a program ID as input.

-NOTE: `spl-token` defaults to using the `TOKEN_PROGRAM_ID` unless specified otherwise.
-Make sure to explicitly pass the `TOKEN_2022_PROGRAM_ID` for all function calls related to Token22, otherwise you will get the following error: `TokenInvalidAccountOwnerError`.

 Let's start by creating new token mints using both the legacy Token program and the Token22 program.
 Define a function called `createAndMintToken`.
 For now, we'll just create the token mint in this function, but in a later step we'll add minting.
 This function should take the following arguments:
 - `cluster` - the cluster you're pointing to (i.e. Devnet vs Localnet)